vaibhavsagar/website/content/blog/imperative-haskell.md

           gt = qsort [e | e <- xs, e >= x]
 ```

 isn't a true quicksort!
-Specifically, it doesn't sort the elements in place.
+Specifically, it doesn't sort the elements in place,
-The assignment I was working on involved counting the number of comparisons, so
+and the assignment I was working on involved counting the number of
-I couldn't get away with my false quicksort.
-With my tail between my legs, I
+comparisons, so I couldn't get away with my fake quicksort.
+With my tail
-gave up on my pure Haskell approach and implemented a solution in Python:
+between my legs, I gave up on my pure Haskell approach and implemented a
+solution in Python:

 ```python
 import sys